-Our Doctors and Nurses are trained to help you with different types of contraception.
+Our clinicians are trained to help you with different types of contraception.

 All contraceptives are free.

-You do not have to be over 16 to discuss contraception or emergency contraception with a Doctor or Practice Nurse.
+You do not have to be over 16 to discuss contraception or emergency contraception with a doctor or nurse.

 Emergency contraception is sometimes wrongly called the morning-after-pill.
 This is misleading as it can actually be taken up to 72 hours (3 days) after having unprotected sex.
 However the sooner it is taken the better!

 A coil can be inserted up to 5 days after unprotected sex.
 So, if you didn’t use any contraception or the condom broke, arrange to speak to doctor as soon as possible.
 Ask the receptionist for an urgent appointment – you do not need to say why!

 See a doctor or nurse as soon as possible.
 They will help you to consider your options and offer help and advice whatever you decide to do.

 Please see below a list of other services that provide support for Children and Young People.

 Youth Concern – Aylesbury